mdciao.nomenclature.LabelerGPCR

 • verbose (bool, default is True) – Also print the definitions

-defs – Dictionary with subdomain names as keys and lists of indices as values
+defs – Dictionary with subdomain names as keys and arrays of indices (residue or atom) as values

 dictionary